Naloxone is an injectable medication capable of reversing an opioid overdose.

 The change comes on the heels of the revelation that the manufacturer increased the price nearly 600% over only a few years while the country faced an intense struggle with opioid addiction and climbing overdose rates.

-Opioid addiction, overdose, and overdose death rates have climbed across virtually every part of the United States over the last decade, causing a severe public health crisis and inspiring new legislation in many states.
+Opioid addiction, overdose, and overdose death rates have climbed across virtually every region of the United States over the last decade, causing a severe public health crisis and inspiring new legislation in many states.

 How Does Naloxone Work?